-- Establish you/your firm as subject matter experts on specifics topics that are important to investors
+- Establish you/your firm as subject matter experts on specifics topics important to investors

 - Connect with social influencers who can help you reach more potential clients

-Whether it’s a social media profile on Facebook, Twitter, Instagram, LinkedIN, Pintrest, or videos on YouTube: creating an online presence with content people care about will connect you with more potential clients.
+Whether it is a social media profile on Facebook, Twitter, Instagram, LinkedIn, Pinterest, or videos on YouTube: creating an online presence with content people care about will connect you with more potential clients.

 Creating your own personal brand that resonates with your targeted audience will attract more clients to your business.
 Your personal brand tells the story about you.
-Why clients should choose you over anyone else.
-It should set you apart from the rest by informing your audience who you are, what your philosophy is, what they should expect from you.
-What makes you stand out?
-Creating a strong positive brand for yourself will help you add relevant followers on social media that in turn will help you increase word of mouth and referrals.
-Using Social Media Video For Financial Advisor Branding is a perfect way to put your personality and face in front of potential clients.
+This is your opportunity to put your merits on display to communicate why clients should choose you over everyone else.
+Your unique brand should set you apart from the rest by informing your audience who you are, what your philosophy is and what they should expect from you.
+Take a moment to think about what makes you and your firm stand out?
+Creating a strong positive brand for yourself will help you add relevant followers on social media that in turn increase word of mouth referrals.
+As an example, using Social Media Video For Financial Advisor Branding is a perfect way to put your personality and face in front of potential clients.

 Increasing your website traffic will directly influence leads and conversions.
 A successful social media advertising campaign will drive high volumes of traffic to your website.
-More traffic=more clicks=more conversions.
+More traffic=more clicks.
+More clicks=more conversions.

-- Social media digital advertising can be a very cost-effective form of advertising.
-On average, you can spend $5 and reach 1,000 people.
-Advertising through social media is powerful because you can target your ideal types of clients.
+Social media digital advertising can be a very cost-effective form of advertising.
+On average, you can spend a mere $5 and reach 1,000 people.
+Advertising through social media is especially powerful because you can target your ideal types of clients.
 You can reach the right people based on:

 - Demographics: Run laser-targeted advertisements to reach people based on their interests and online behaviors.
 Target specific ages, locations, income levels, and more